fablabbcn/smartcitizen-api/README.md

 1. Copy the env.example to .env, and edit your variables, domain name, etc

    `cp env.example .env`

-1. Start basic services
+2. Start basic services

    `docker-compose up`

    This will also start the containers:

    * `web` container which tries to get a certificate with Lets Encrypt.
    * mqtt
    * `mqtt-task` a rake task which subscribes to the `mqtt` service
    * sidekiq

    You can also just do:

    `docker-compose up app`

    which should only start the app, db, redis, containers.

-1. Start extra services, (Kairos + Cassandra)
+3. (OPTIONAL) Start extra services, Kairos + Cassandra

    If you want to start Kairos with 3 Cassandra cluster with 3 nodes do:

    `docker-compose -f cassandra.yml up`

-If you don't have enough memory and only want 1 Cassandra, change the line in the file `scripts/conf/kairosdb.properties`
+   If you don't have enough memory and only want 1 Cassandra, edit the file `scripts/conf/kairosdb.properties`

+   and change the following line:

    `kairosdb.datastore.cassandra.cql_host_list=cassandra-1,cassandra-2,cassandra-3`

    to

    `kairosdb.datastore.cassandra.cql_host_list=cassandra-1`

-2. Create the database (first time only)
+4. Create the database (first time only)

 `docker-compose exec app rake db:setup`